michaelkolesidis/emoji-minesweeper/DOCS.md

 ### Endgame

-- Empty squares become a grinning face with smiling eyes if the game is won or a dizzy face if the game is lost
+- Empty squares become a grinning face with smiling eyes if the game is won or a dizzy face if the game is lost (according to selected theme)
 - Different emoji for detonated mine (the mine the player clicked) and revealed mines (the rest of the mines)
 - Empty squares become a partying face emoji and time counter turns gold when the player has made a new best time or a new moves recorded
 - Header becomes yellow when the player has made a new best time or a new moves recorded